graphpql/graphpinator/README.md

 Feature complete PHP implementation of GraphQL server.
 Its job is transformation of query string into resolved Json result for a given Schema.

 - Aims to be compliant with the latest draft of GraphQL specification.
 - Fully typesafe, and therefore minimum required PHP version is 8.0.
-Sacrafices a tiny bit of convenience for huge amount of clarity and safety - no random configuration `array`s, no mixed types, no variable function arguments - this library doesnt try to save you from verbosity, but makes sure you always know what you've got.
+Sacrifices a tiny bit of convenience for huge amount of clarity and safety - no random configuration `array`s, no mixed types, no variable function arguments - this library doesnt try to save you from verbosity, but makes sure you always know what you've got.
 - Code first.
 - Flexible.
 Easy to extend with extra functionality using Modules or middleware Directives.
 - Includes some opt-in extensions which are out of scope of official specs: